Connecticut Pre-Nuptial Agreement Attorney

 Pre-nuptial agreements should address in detail the pre-marriage (pre-marital) assets that each spouse wishes to keep in the event of divorce.
 Similarly, the agreement should identify items or assets that can be blended and are not separate.

 Sometimes increases in retirement benefits and other assets obtained after the marriage are shared by the couple, and sometimes they are saved for each souses children.
-If one party moves into the other party’s home, there might be provisions with regards to what happens to the house and a spouse’s occupancy after divorce or death.
+If one party moves into the other party’s home, there might be provisions with regard to what happens to the house and a spouse’s occupancy after divorce or death.
 Each pre-nuptial agreement should be specifically designed for the needs and values of the two parties.

 Death of Either Spouse

 Another area addressed by pre-nuptial agreements is what happens after the death of either party.
-Generally, parties want to protect their assets from a potential divorce, but also want to protect possible inheritances for the benefit of children previous marriage.
+Generally, parties want to protect their assets from a potential divorce, but also want to protect possible inheritances for the benefit of children from a previous marriage.
 There is usually some allocation between the surviving spouse and the party’s own children, depending on the surviving spouse’s ability to take care of him/herself after the death.

 Allow for Areas of Marital Venture